RaveJS/rave/docs/quick-start-bower.md

 bower init
 ```

-Be sure to provide a `name` and a `main`.  "main.js" is a good name to
+Be sure to provide a `name` and a `entry point`.  "main.js" is a good name to
 use.
 Just hit enter to accept the default values for the other questions if
 you are not sure how to answer.